johnsie/HoverNet/README.md

 HoverRace wiki: <https://github.com/HoverRace/HoverRace/wiki>

-Building on Windows (Version 2.1J on Visual Studio 2015)
+Building on Windows (Version 2.1J on Visual Studio 2015 - New Documentation - updated 21/02/2020)
 -----

 IMPORTANT: The project in this repository doesn't have a Visual Studio solution file, or project files.
 So we will need to generate them using CMake.
 We also need the Boot Libraries.
 Don't click build in Visual Studio until the following tasks are completed: